 This may result in a suspension from duties while an investigation / risk assessment takes place or Ofsted waiver application made (where applicable).
+Suspension is not a sanction in itself and does not represent any prejudgement of the outcome of the response to the disclosure.

-In instances where the information disclosed constitutes a risk to the safeguarding of children / young people or is incompatible with an Employee's job role or their suitability to work with children/young people in a School setting, termination of employment may be considered.
+In instances where the information disclosed constitutes a risk to the safeguarding of children / young people or is incompatible with an Employee's job role or their suitability to work with children/young people in a School setting, termination of employment may be considered, following due process.

-Any failure to disclose any information required in the course of employment or any other information that may have a bearing on an individual's suitability to carry out their job role or work with children/young people or in a School setting may be the subject of disciplinary action which could lead to dismissal.
+Any failure to disclose any information required in the course of employment or any other information that may have a bearing on an individual's suitability to carry out their job role or work with children/young people or in a School setting may be the considered by implementing the disciplinary procedure, this may result in formal disciplinary sanctions including dismissal.